bingomanatee/forest-2/README.md

 From the Child, there is an (optional) parentId that describes the child instance's parent.
 That being said, there is no field in the child that defines _exactly where_ in the parent the child is attached.
 To reduce redundancy, this can be found only by exploring the parent's `.childKeys` collection.

+## Selectors

+Sometimes you want to get a computed value from a Leaf.
+You can do this by defining a selector.
+Selectors are functions that take the value of a leaf (and optional arguments) and  pass out a value computed from the leaf.

+Actions -- see above --- *can* return a value.
+However they also occur in a transactional buffer, and that can slow down execution.
+Selectors when called as executed without any insulation.

+### Frozen States during Selectors

+Selectors are intended to be immutable and *not change* the value of a Leaf.
+As such, the entire *Forest* is temporarily frozen during the execution of a selector: no actions or setters can be performed until a selector completes.
+(the reverse is not true -- actions _can_ call selectors.)

+Care is taken to "unfreeze" a leaf if a selector throws, but if for some reason a leaf is locked up, calling `leaf.unfreeze()` will clear out its frozen status.